-But what is the average heart rate for marathon runners during the race?
+So, what is the average heart rate for marathon runners during the race?
 What heart rate zone do most marathon runners race in?
+Zone 1?
+Zone 2?
+Zone 5?

-Factors that Affect the Average Marathon Heart Rate
+What Are The Factors that Affect the Average Marathon Heart Rate?

 Before we aim to determine the typical heart rate during a marathon, it’s important to discuss the difficulty of this question.

-It would be virtually impossible to come up with a typical heart rate for a marathon runner in beats per minute that would be applicable in any practical sense for all marathon runners.
+It would be virtually impossible to come up with a typical heart rate for a marathon runner in beats per minute that would be applicable practically for all marathon runners.

-Marathoners are a diverse group of individuals, spanning the gamut in terms of age, ability level, and effort/intensity level during a marathon.
+Marathoners are a diverse group of individuals, spanning the gamut regarding age, ability level, and effort/intensity level during a marathon.

-Due to these and other factors, there is quite a lot of variability in marathon runner heart rates during a marathon.
+Due to these and other factors, marathon runners’ heart rates will vary greatly during a marathon race.

-Here are some of the primary factors that will influence the average heart rate of a marathon or during the race:
+Here are some of the primary factors that will influence the average heart rate of a marathon, during the race:

 #1: Age